Teacher’s, Teachers’, or Teachers?

 3. Teachers undergo continuous professional development.

-See also Friday’s or Fridays’ or Fridays?
+See also Body’s or Bodies’ or Bodies?

 In these sentences, teachers refers to educators in general, without implying any possession or association.